 During your procedure, you will lay on the treatment bed facing up to allow clear access to your eyes.
 Anaesthetic drops will be administered to numb the surface of your eyes and your eyelids will be held open with lid holders.

-A femtosecond laser beam is then used to create a bubble layer within the cornea to delineate a circular corneal flap with a hinge in LASIK, or a refractive lenticule in SMILE.
+The instrument will create suction between it and the cornea to ensure the eye is kept steady.
+A femtosecond laser beam is then delivered to create a bubble layer within the cornea, causing the epithelium to separate from the tissue underneath.
+The instrument is programmed to create a circular corneal flap in LASIK or a refractive lenticule in SMILE.

 In LASIK procedures, the surgeon is then able to access the corneal tissue below the epithelium, allowing them to reshape the cornea as needed.
 In SMILE, corneal tissue is manually removed and drawn through the small tunnel that has been created by the Femtosecond Laser.

 Not only does the Femtosecond Laser allow the surgeon to create a thinner flap than is possible with a microkeratome, but it has also helped to revolutionise Laser Eye Surgery with the development of the SMILE procedure.
 Thanks to the introduction of SMILE, recovery times are shorter and more people are eligible for Laser Eye Surgery than ever before.